MephistoDevelop/SocialBook/README.md

 # Project: Fakebook ([Microverse - The Odin Project](https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project))

-> Project taken from Microverse Curriculum from [The Odin Page project Site](https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project).
+> Project taken from Microverse Curriculum and[The Odin Page project Site](https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project).

 This project it's building using Ruby on Rails Framework using Ruby Language and it's part of the main curriculum from the Odin project page. from Microverse, main curriculum
 [Microverse](https://www.microverse.org/)
 [Devise Documentation]( https://github.com/plataformatec/devise/wiki.)

--The objective of this project is to build the core of logic from the Facebook page.
+- The objective of this project is build a social networking using Facebook's core logic.

 ### Desktop view